ViaFast: Aftermath

-With the fall of Martin's government after a motion of no confidence and their loss in the subsequent 2006 federal election, Via's fate was passed to Stephen Harper's Conservative's.
+With the fall of Martin's government after a motion of no confidence and their loss in the subsequent 2006 federal election, Via's fate was passed to Stephen Harper's Conservatives.
 In 2007 Transport Minister Lawrence Cannon and Finance Minister Jim Flaherty announced that Via would receive $691.9 million in capital funding over five years, much of this earmarked for capital acquisitions, refurbishing locomotives and passenger cars, and day-to-day operations.

 In January 2008, Ontario Premier Dalton McGuinty and Quebec Premier Jean Charest announced that they would start their own study of high-speed service in the Corridor.
 Quoting the study from 1995, Charest noted that the estimated $18 billion would cost about $23 billion given the inflation during the intervening period.
 The two premiers stated they would spend $2 million on a new study to bring the proposal up to date.
 "We think it's time to conduct our own study that takes into account some of the new realities," McGuinty said.

 Part of the federal January 2009 budget included $407 million for rail upgrades, some of which was earmarked for a new track expansion in the Kingston area to allow trains to overtake each other and eliminate bottlenecks.
 The upgrades would reduce average Toronto-Montreal time by about 30 minutes, allowing the addition of two daily trains.
 After seeing the budget, McGuinty publicly complained that "I continue to be a big fan of [the plan], as does Jean Charest.
 The prime minister is not as much of a fan on this score."